 Correcting the resulting infiltration problem takes several years of cultivation, and the superintendent must live with the sick turf.
 Elation over turning quick revenues is rapidly lost when the facility must close again and again for aerification and regrassing.

 Using washed sod

-To avoid a sod-soil interface problem, plant sod that has been grown on a medium closely matching the area where it will be planted.
+To avoid a sod-soil interface problem, plant sod that has been grown on a medium that closely matches the area where you are planting it.
 In practice, this is next to impossible unless the sod farm is either on or very near the intended installation area.
 To protect against the risk of a mismatch, you can purchase washed sod.
 This sod has the soil removed, or washed, from the roots.
 Cost frequently limits this practice to greens and tees, but it’s often the procedure of choice for sodding greens built to USGA recommendations.

 Until this occurs, a washed-sod putting green will feel somewhat soft underfoot, and you run the risk of the layer interfering with water movement from the surface into the root zone.
 This problem isn’t as severe as that generated by a sod-soil mismatch.
 It can, however, reduce initial putting quality and prove a great disappointment to an employer expecting championship conditions when the course opens.

 Sodding has other risks to consider before deciding to go to the expense.
 Purity and viability of the sod is every bit as important as that of seed or sprigs.

 While a seed certification program has long been in place, one is only now being developed and implemented for warm-season turf.
 Florida has such a program.
 Georgia, among other states, will soon follow.
 In any case, there’s no substitute for visiting the fields personally and submitting samples to a qualified test laboratory for purity verification.